chinhungtseng/programming_in_c/README.md

 # Programming in C

-`Programming in C 4th Edition` by Stephen G.Kochan
+My exercise solutions for the books `Programming in C 4th Edition` written by Stephen G.Kochan

+## Chapter

 * Chapter 1: Some Fundamentals